How to Make an Artist’s Portfolio Website from Scratch

 Albert Einstein was one of the brilliant minds that ever lived on this planet.
 He was a great physician, but Einstein also influenced many other fields.
 It’s not an exaggeration to state that he influenced the mankind’s history.
 He died before web design came into stage and, unfortunately for the design community, his discoveries didn’t have any applications in this domain.
 He said that “imagination is more important than knowledge” and undoubtedly, he was right again.
 A part of the design community doesn’t agree with this statement, but thinking deeper, it proves to be valid.

 It is not an easy job to understand an artist’s portfolio.
 There are artists that need portfolios, therefore, there is no any web designer who would allow himself the luxury of ignoring this market segment.
 In the next lines, we will present our approach to designing an artist’s portfolio.
-We don’t state that it is the best solution, but we do believe it may help a designer to create a brilliant portfolio.
+We don’t state that it is the best solution, but we do believe it may help a designer to get an understanding of how to make an artist’s portfolio website with artists website builder.

 We have identified two major solutions when dealing with an artist’s portfolio – the designer and the artist should choose which path to follow:

-We offer you a wonderful tool that allows you to customize our templates.
-It is Moto CMS, and we consider that it’s way better to try it yourself than describe all its features here.
+We offer you a wonderful tool that allows you to customize our portfolio website templates.
+It is our website builder, and we consider that it’s way better to try it yourself than describe all its features here.
 Moto CMS is a very powerful tool: it may be used to create a completely new website, and the customization opportunities are really wide.
 You may handle all the structures of a layout, use various widgets as social media buttons, image and video galleries, web forms, and of course, the created pages are search engine friendly.
 You will definitely have all the needed features to create an impressive website.

 This variant supposes that the artist hires a designer to realize the portfolio.
 The main advantage in this case is that the design is going to be unique, and it will better reflect the artist’s requirements.